buhrmi/buhrmi/README.md

 # Hi there

-I'm a a web developer and this is my portfolio.
+I'm a web developer.
+You can catch me working or making music on Twitch: https://twitch.tv/einbuhrmi

 ## Work Projects